nikolaosJP/Data-Science-Projects/Exploring MNIST Dataset with MLPs/README.md

 Unlike CNNs which take tensors as inputs, an MLP only recognizes vectors as inputs and thus it is not capable of understanding the spatial relations between the pixels of a given image.
 Nevertheless, an MLP classifier can perform exceptionally well on images that have undergone a thorough pre-processing.
 As we will see later, the model presented here can achieve an accuracy of 98% on an unseen test set, which is satisfactory.

+# License

+This project is licensed under the terms of the [MIT license](https://choosealicense.com/licenses/mit/).